 - You may be able to pass a small stone by drinking as much as 2 to 3 quarts of water per day and taking an over- the- counter pain reliever such as Ibuprofen or Tylenol.

 - If your kidney stones cannot be treated with this conservative approach, our doctors will recommend a treatment that is safe and effective.

-- The majority of kidney stones — depending on their size and location — can be removed with minimally invasive techniques such as shock wave lithotripsy (SWL), ureteroscopy, or percutaneous surgery.
-SWL is a relatively non-invasive procedure that uses targeted shock waves to break stones into tiny pieces.
+- The majority of kidney stones, depending on their size and location, can be removed by minimally invasive techniques such as shock wave lithotripsy (SWL), ureterscopy, or percutaneous surgery.

 Hydration is a critical factor in stone prevention.
 Water is the recommended fluid for hydration.
 Some people have a hard time drinking pure water and prefer a flavor to their drink.
 Water may be flavored with lemonade powder, fresh squeezed lemon or other flavor enhancements.
 The level of fluid intake is important but most important is the amount of voided urine.
 Your urine should be without yellow color when you void.
 Ideally a stone patient would void at least 2500 ml daily.

 Ideally, calcium goals should be met through dietary calcium sources rather than through calcium supplementation.
 Studies have found that dietary calcium, that is calcium found in milk, cheese or soy, has a decreased risk of stone formation when compared to calcium supplements.